 More typically, they turn raw materials into valuable products.
-The necessary skills encompass all aspects of design, testing, operation, control, scale-up, and optimization.
+The necessary skills encompass all aspects of design, testing, scale-up, operation, control, and optimization.
 Hence this requires a detailed understanding of the various "unit operations", such as distillation, mixing, evaporation, crystallization, and biological processes that make these conversions possible.